-Make the Most of Instagram's 'Vanity' Features
+Make the Most Out of Instagram's So-Called Vanity Features

 Although there's no magic potion or spell you can use to instantly get new followers on Instagram, as someone who has experimented and grown her account herself, I know firsthand the good, the bad and the ugly.
 And I’m spilling all of the beans.
 Even the pintos.